-Color psychology in films is the exploration of the world of visuals and how it makes an impression on our minds.
-It reflects the underlying emotional undercurrents that lie beneath the surface of the narrative.
+Color psychology in films is the exploration of the world of images and how it affects human perception.
+It reflects the underlying emotional undercurrents that run beneath the surface of the narrative.
 The colors used in films are also designed to enhance or define the characters and their dramatic needs.

 A color wheel is a visual representation of colors arranged according to their chromatic relationship.

-Although music and onscreen action have long been considered the more powerful components of cinematic experiences, the use of color to depict characters and film sets is an equally compelling if not more nuanced tool in the right hands.
+Although music and onscreen action have long been considered the more powerful components of the cinematic experience, the use of color to depict characters and film sets is an equally compelling, if not more nuanced, tool in the right hands.

 Some directors like Wes Anderson have embraced the entire spectrum of color, making their work a visual treat and an easily recognisable trademark while others like Fincher depict their work in grittier tones.
 The absence of color is an equally capable mechanism employed to convey different emotions.
-Memento for example employs a black and white color to communicate a separate timeline while Schindler’s List has no use of color on screen.
+Memento, for example, employs a black and white color to communicate a separate timeline while Schindler’s List uses no color on screen.